Arki or Baghal State in Himachal Pradesh

 The rulers of Arki state had come from Malwa in Madhya Pradesh after 1250 AD.
 Raja Ajai Dev Panwar founded the state.
 The royal family of Arki traces its roots to Raja Aditya Pawar of 5th century AD, who ruled the area around Mount Abu in Rajasthan.

 Raja Ajai Dev

 Raja Amar Dev, ruler of Dhar, had three sons.
-The eldest son Rana Ajai Dev founded the State of Baghal while Rana Vijai Dev became the ruler of Bhagat.
-But the youngest son, Rana Madhan Dev, became a hermit and is still worshipped as a local deity in Arki and Paonta Sahib, as the Dhar–ka-Dev or the deity of Dhar.
+The eldest son Rana Ajai Dev founded the State of Baghal while Rana Vijay Dev became the ruler of Bhagat.
+But the youngest son, Rana Madhan Dev, became a hermit and is still worshiped as a local deity in Arki and Paonta Sahib, as the Dhar–ka-Dev or the deity of Dhar.

 Rana Ajai Dev became the Prime minister of Maharaja Jaitugideva (1239-1256) and his son Maharaja Jayavarman II (1256-1269) of Malwa.
 They were his kinsman and the scions of the family of Bhoj Deva, the King of Malwa who from 1010 to 1053 AD had ruled the vast area of north India including Pakistan, united Punjab and Sindh.

 In 1260 AD, Ajai Dev undertook a pilgrimage to the holy shrine of Badrinath situated in the hills of Garhwal.
 It was the time of the decline of Panwar dynasty in Malwa which was invaded by Krishan Dev and Sultan Nasir-Ud-din, the chief Minister of Indian Sultan Balban.